 iEngage Summer Civics Institute at TCU

 iEngage is a five-day day camp designed to help middle school students learn how to make a difference in their neighborhood, school, and community.
 Campers build important leadership skills through interactions with local civic leaders, simulations, and group projects.
-Camp activities include a visit to Fort Worth City Hall, visiting with elected officials, researching local community issues, and playing digital iCivics games.
+Camp activities include visiting with elected officials, researching local community issues and playing digital iCivics games.
 During the camp, students develop an advocacy project and website for a community issue they research and discuss.

 The institute culminates as campers present their projects to family and community members.
 By spending a week immersed in learning civic principles and engaging in fun, age-appropriate civic activities, campers will gain valuable civics content knowledge have opportunities to practice what they learn.

-Students, teachers, community members and the College of Education posted about the camp on social media using the hashtag #frogsengage.
+Students, teachers, community members and the College of Education post about the camp on social media using the hashtag #frogsengage.